Runtime selection

 codex switches runtimes entirely.
-The guest executes the bundled codex binary and parses its JSON event stream directly.
+The guest execs the bundled codex binary and parses its JSON event stream directly.
+Auth is ~/.codex/auth.json (ChatGPT login) or OPENAI_API_KEY.

-# Same spec, Ollama backend through claude-code compatibility
+# Same spec, Ollama endpoint through the claude-code runtime

 VOIDBOX_LLM_PROVIDER=ollama \